ibrazug/kinderseg/Docker/README.md

 - <subject_id>: Folder for each subject processed.
 - GrowthChart.jpg: Growth chart image for the subject.
 - stats: Contains statistical output files.
+16_Volumes.csv includes the absolute volume of each ROI.
 - masks: New folder for storing generated mask files.
 - kinderseglogYYYYMMDD_HHMMSS.log: Log file containing processing details and duration.
 - modified_FreeSurferColorLUT_16ROI.txt: This can be used to name the masks correctly while viewing with [Freeview](https://surfer.nmr.mgh.harvard.edu/fswiki/FreeviewGuide/FreeviewGeneralUsage)